Position: Sr Program Accountant

 Canadian Feed the Children’s vision is a world in which children thrive, free of poverty.
-For nearly 35 years, CFTC has been working with local partners in Uganda, Ethiopia, Ghana, Bolivia, and with Indigenous Nations and communities in Canada, to deliver programs that have positive, meaningful, and sustained impact on the health, education and well-being of children and the self-sufficiency of their families and communities.
-If you share our passion for bettering children’s lives, and you thrive in a collaborative, values-based culture please consider applying for this role.
+For over 35 years, CFTC has been working with local partners in Uganda, Ethiopia, Ghana, Bolivia, and with Indigenous Nations and communities in Canada, to deliver programs that have positive, meaningful, and sustained impact on the health, education and well-being of children and the self-sufficiency of their families and communities.
+If you share our passion for improving children’s lives, and you thrive in a collaborative, values-based culture, please consider applying for this role.

 About this Opportunity

 As the Senior Program Accountant, you will play a vital role as the main finance focal point for Canadian Feed the Children's programs in Canada and internationally.
 You will be responsible for overseeing and managing all financial activities and reporting related to our growing portfolio of programs.
 Reporting to the Vice President of Finance & Operations, you will collaborate closely with our Programs team to monitor the financial progress of CFTC’s programs.
 Your role will involve maintaining the chart of accounts, updating budgets, completing financial reporting packages, and acting as the primary contact for financial reporting with CFTC’s team and partners.

 To thrive in this job, you will need to possess strong financial analysis and management skills.
 You will have a partnership mindset.
 This means you are an effective communicator, who values diverse perspectives and who takes pride in communicating complex financial information to non-finance staff.

 We are looking for a candidate with strong commitment to the work and mission of Canadian Feed the Children, and is keen to learn more about our work with Indigenous Nations and communities, as well as globally.

 Responsibilities / Accountabilities